-Read the following article from Rosie Brown, the rural photographer, who talks about growing up in the Cornish landscape, and how she was inspired to create her photography series 'Chasing Fish'.
+Rosie Brown is a rural photographer, who talks about growing up in the Cornish landscape and how she was inspired to create her photography series 'Chasing Fish'.

 Being raised in Cornwall, I was fortunate enough to grow up with the beaches as my playground.
 Swimming, rock pooling, and bird watching was very much part of my childhood, as was fishing.
 Fishing is woven into Cornwall’s history and it is a trade that is still prevalent today across much of the county.
 Not just shore fishing, but commercial boat fishing too.
 Padstow, Newlyn, Mevagissey and Falmouth are just a few of the towns that still have active fishing ports.